murvanessa/testing-module-project-boilerplate/development-strategy.md

 ## 3. Style Web Page

-**I want to see a website with all the necessary buttons and with a stand out style.**
+**As a site visitor, I want to see a website with all the necessary buttons and with a stand out style.**

 > assigned to Mamé